GDP6/help/README.md

 * A PC to load the OS onto the Micro-SD.
 We used a Windows PC.

 Instructions on how to install an OS and SSH into the Raspberry Pi Zero W.
 * Download a lite version of [Rasbian](https://www.raspberrypi.org/downloads/raspbian/).
-The lite version does not have a GUI, which is not needed in this project.
+The lite version does not have a GUI, which is ideal for this project.
 * Format the Micro-SD card after plugging it into the PC.
-*
+* Use [Etcher](https://etcher.io/) to write the Raspbian Image to the Micro-SD card.
+* Open the Micro-SD card folder after writing the Raspbian Image and do the following:
+  1. Open `config.txt` and enter the following at the bottom of the file: `dtoverlay=dwc2`.